-3. Ayushi Sharma works for HI International plc ('HII'), an aerospace company.
-She joined HII as part of their graduate intake on 1 July 2023.
-Between finishing her degree at the University of Lancaster and starting work at HII, she worked increased hours at a part-time job she had at a local multiplex cinema.
+3. Ayushi Sharma works for HI International plc ('HII'), an aerospace company based in Fleetwood.
+She joined HII as part of their graduate intake on 1 July 2024.
+Between finishing her degree at her local university in Lancaster and starting work at HII, she worked increased hours at a part-time job she had at a local multiplex cinema.
 The 'student loan deductions' box had been ticked on her P45 by the cinema payroll staff.
-Ayushi has confirmed that her student loan was taken out in September 2019.
+Ayushi has confirmed that her student loan was taken out in September 2020.